chaosiris/LLaMaDesu/README.md

 ## ✨ Presets

 - Toggle the **presets sidebar** by clicking on the ✨ **star icon** on the bottom-right corner!
 The list of presets stored in `src/presets.json` will be loaded into the sidebar, allowing for the quick sending of frequently used prompts.
-- **➕ Add/📝 Edit Feature:** To add a new preset, just click on the add icon to bring up a modal which lets you input the name and content of the preset prompt, which will be saved into the `src/presets.json` file!
+- **➕ Add/📝 Edit Feature:** To add a new preset, just click on the add icon to bring up a modal, allowing you to input the name and content of the new preset prompt, which will then be saved into the `src/presets.json` file!
 Similarly, you can edit existing presets by selecting its checkbox and clicking on the edit icon.
 Make sure to save any changes!
 - **🗑 Remove Feature:** Delete unused or unnecessary presets by selecting its checkbox and clicking on the delete icon!
 It's also possible to delete multiple presets via checkboxes.
 ![presets](https://github.com/user-attachments/assets/fde84b25-0b0d-4924-844c-4d7f8337c16c)

 ## 💻 Connected Clients

 - Toggle the **connected clients modal** by clicking on the 💻 **computer icon** on the bottom-left corner.
-This shows a list of device IPs which are connected to the LLaMaDesu instance over the local network.
+This shows a **list of device IPs** which are connected to the LLaMaDesu instance over the local network.
 Manually disconnect any client by clicking on the **Disconnect** button.
 You can even disconnect yourself, the host!
 To reconnect, just refresh the browser.
 ![clients](https://github.com/user-attachments/assets/81811efe-b8f9-4090-bc1a-a622519b825b)

 ## ⚙️ Settings